How to Tell Yourself It’s OK to Relax – So Your Mind and Body Will Listen

 Before you think about how to get there, pause and imagine what life will feel like after the change has taken root.
 Close your eyes.
 Picture yourself on the other side.
 What does your body feel like?
 Maybe there’s a smile on your face.
 Maybe your shoulders are more relaxed.
 Is your breathing steadier?

-Now tune into your emotions.
+Now, could you tune into your emotions?
 You might notice a flicker of contentment, joy, or hope.
 Let those feelings sink in.
 These positive emotions aren’t just pleasant—they can give you a gentle boost to take that first step forward.

 2. Talk to yourself like your own best friend